The History of Toby Jugs

 Part of the charm and appeal of Toby jugs is their uncertain origins in history, and there is a selection of folklore and anecdotal evidence to choose from when examining how Toby Jugs came to be created.

 It is certain that Toby jugs are part of the long sardonic tradition of British comedy, such as satirical cartoons and caricatures of politicians or well-known individuals.
 Toby jugs are mocking representations of real people, although some antique jugs stray into the territory of directly offensive caricatures and stereotypes.

-Toby jugs are treat more as decorative collectables than practical items of tea ware, in no small part due to their unusual appearance and the lack of opportunity to match them to other items in a tea set.
+Today, Toby jugs are considered to be decorative collectables more so than practical items of tea ware, in no small part due to their unique appearances making them difficult to match up to a tea set.

 One of the most popular theories regarding the naming of the Toby jug is that it was created at first in the form of a man named Henry Elwes, who was known as ‘Toby Fillpot’ or ‘Toby Phillpot’ (a play on the term ‘Fill Pot’ as in, to fill a pot or flagon of ale).
 He was immortalised in the Song ‘The Brown Jug’, which was published in 1761, and was a notoriously enthusiastic drinker.

 A secondary theory is that the Toby jug is named after the character Sir Toby Belch in Shakespeare’s play ‘The Twelfth Night’- which is believed to have been written around 1600.
 Sir Toby Belch is a character who is fond of consuming alcohol, and is full of good humour and merriment.

 Similar jugs, known as Delft jugs, had been previously created in the Netherlands, and this is thought to be another possible origin of the Toby jug.